The IRS classifies crypto as property, which means it's treated like a non-cash asset for donation purposes.

 If you processed your donation through Engiven's platform, and the nonprofit you donated to is a premium client, we will provide the required appraisal for you and deliver it to the email address you provided.
 If you need a copy, you can contact us via email at firstname.lastname@example.org

 If you didn't process your gift through Engiven, your appraisal must be prepared by a qualified appraiser.

 Per the IRS, qualified appraisers either:

-In the appraisal, the appraiser makes a declaration explaining why he or she is qualified to make appraisals of crypto, specifying his or her education and experience in appraising crypto.
+In the appraisal, the appraiser makes a declaration explaining why he or she is qualified to make appraisals of crypto or stock, specifying his or her education and experience in appraising crypto or stock.

 In addition, the appraiser must complete Part IV of Form 8283.
 The appraiser's taxpayer identification number (social security number or employer identification number) must be entered in Part IV of Section B.